Skip to main content

 Schools need space to think, clarity about direction, and support that respects the reality of workload, culture and context.

-The case studies below offer a window into my ongoing work with schools and trusts who are grappling with questions of leadership, digital strategy, and change.
-They are not stories of transformation delivered to organisations, but of progress shaped with them.
+The case studies below offer a window into my ongoing work with schools, trusts, and the education businesses that work alongside them, all grappling with questions of leadership, digital strategy, and change.

 Each reflects a partnership approach: attentive to context, grounded in evidence, and focused on building long-term capacity rather than short-term fixes.